dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 ### Intiailization

 The plugin has a single JS file `photoswipe-dynamic-caption-plugin.esm.js` and a single CSS file `photoswipe-dynamic-caption-plugin.css`.
-Or include with npm:
+Include them directly or via with npm:

 ```
 npm i photoswipe-dynamic-caption-plugin --save